h-terao/hazuchi/README.md

 # Hazuchi

 An all-in-one training tool for JAX/Flax for my projects. <br>
-"Hazuchi" comes from the Japanese deity 天羽槌雄神, who is worshiped as the deity of cloth and weaving.
+"Hazuchi" comes from the Japanese deity 天羽槌雄神, who is worshiped as the deity of cloth and weaving. <br>
+This project is now in progress.
 </div>

 <br><br>